codeplaysoftware/syclacademy/README.md

 To set up DPC++ follow the
 [getting started instructions][dpcpp-getting-started].

+You can also use a [Docker* image of oneAPI][docker-container-oneapi].

-If you are using the Intel DevCloud then the latest version of DPC++ will already be installed and available in the path.
+If you are using the Intel DevCloud [intel-devcloud] then the latest version of DPC++ will already be installed and available in the path.

 #### Installing hipSYCL